darwins-challenge/fly-me-to-the-moon/manuscript/Grammars.md

 This grammar models the decisions our robot cockroach will make in finding her virtual food supply.

+## Moonlander
+The moonlander grammar is fairly involved.
+It is responsible for expression control logic for the lander.
+As such it is capable of making _decisions_ based on _calculations_ involving _sensor readings_.

+Listing the entire grammar would take up a lot of space.
+It is best to inspect the grammar from the code.

 ## Exercises
 1. Which of the following sequences can be derived from the non-terminal symbol `A` given the grammar